Let’s get you startedSign in or create an account to view your personalized quotes.

 We do receive compensation when a sale or referral occurs from many of the insurance providers and marketing partners on our site.
 That may impact which products we display and where they appear on our site.
 But it does not influence our meticulously researched editorial content, what we write about, or any reviews or recommendations we may make.
 We do not guarantee favorable reviews or any coverage at all in exchange for compensation.

 Known for its scenic beaches and waterways, Fort Lauderdale, Florida, has faced major issues with storm surges, high winds, and inland flooding.[1]
-The city is prone to hurricanes; in 2017, Hurricane Irma caused tens of billions in damage.[2]
+The city is prone to hurricanes, and in 2017, Hurricane Irma caused tens of billions in damage.[2]

 As a result, homeowners insurance in Fort Lauderdale tends to be quite expensive.
-On average, homeowners pay $17,112 per year — about 60% higher than the state average.
-Plus, homeowners will likely need to purchase separate flood insurance policies, too, as standard homeowners insurance policies don’t cover flood damage.
+On average, homeowners pay $17,112 per year — much higher than the state average.
+Plus, homeowners will likely need to purchase separate flood insurance policies, as standard homeowners insurance policies don’t cover flood damage.

 Quick Facts